Monday, March 24, 2025

 Nicaragua

-The country is named after the Nicaraguan tribe and Aqua, which is the Spanish term for water.
+The country is named after the Nicaraguan tribe and Agua, which is the Spanish term for water.

 The border between Nicaragua and Costa Rica is just enough so that Costa Rica doesn't get access to lake Nicaragua, which is named after the countries named after, the narrowest corridor is only 2 miles wide or 3.2km, then on the border of Costa Rica they take the whole Portello lake even though it is fully enclaved in Costa Rica.